 Child Labor Law, N.J.S.A. §§ 34:2-21.1 – 34:2-21.64: The New Jersey Child Labor Law prohibits all employers from employing minors (that is, persons under 18 years of age) in certain jobs, and limits the hours for or during which an employer may allow minors to work.
 Further, the New Jersey Child Labor Law provides that no minor may work in any gainful occupation, unless and until the person employing that minor procures and keeps on file an employment certificate or special permit issued by the issuing officer of the school district in which the minor resides, or of the district in which the minor has obtained a promise of employment if the minor is a nonresident of the State.

 The New Jersey Department of Labor is responsible for enforcing the New Jersey Child Labor Law.
 The Department of Labor files complaints against violators of the Child Labor Law and prosecutes the violators.
 Further, the Department of Labor assesses and collects administrative penalties against employers which flout the New Jersey Child Labor Law.

 Wage Payment Law, N.J.S.A. §§ 34:11-4.1 – 34:11-33: The New Jersey Wage Payment Law requires every employer to pay the full amount of wages due to its employees at least twice during each calendar month, on regular paydays designated in advance by the employer.
 The New Jersey Commissioner of Labor and his authorized representatives are responsible for enforcing the New Jersey Wage Payment Law by, among other actions, instituting administrative proceedings against employers seeking monetary penalties.

 The Law Offices of David S. Rich, LLC will vigorously defend your company in labor and employment litigation in New Jersey, including overtime lawsuits and other wage and hour lawsuits and administrative proceedings.

-Return to New Jersey page.
+Return to Practice Areas page.